pondrejk/dizzer/chap-definitions.md

 A potential to geocode big data to become available to geospatial analysis.

 Cartography (here represented by ICA) is no exception. ...
 Manifestos, etc...

+1. Overview of understanding data in general :
+2. Geospatial big data

 Classical dichotomies still hold